deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 > </details>

-> Table 1 presents the win rate and perplexity scores achieved by different sized language models after supervised fine-tuning, prior to reinforcement learning from human feedback (RLHF).
+> The table presents the win rate and perplexity scores achieved by three different sized models (410m, 1B, and 2.8B) after supervised fine-tuning, before reinforcement learning from human feedback (RLHF) is applied.

 {{< table-caption >}}